A non-exhaustive list of the priority topics is listed below in a programme that accommodates four types of slots along the event.

 - “Facilitating Meetings”.

-Theory will be brought to life by practical exercises in small groups to ensure a memorable experience that find its way into daily work.
+Theory was brought to life by practical exercises in small groups to ensure a memorable experience that find its way into daily work.